IniyanKanmani/term-transparency.nvim/README.md

 # term-transparency.nvim

-A Neovim plugin to seamlessly control transparency settings for both Neovim and WezTerm.
+A Neovim plugin to seamlessly control transparency settings of Neovim and Terminal

 ## Features

-- Toggle transparency for all instances of Neovim and WezTerm with a single command
+- Toggle transparency for all Neovim instances and Terminal with a single command
 - Persistent transparency state across sessions

 ## Prerequisites

-- WezTerm (currently the only supported terminal emulator)
+- Kitty Or WezTerm

 ## Installation